What does a confinement nanny do?

 Benefits of Hiring a Confinement Nanny

 A confinement nanny, often known as a yue sao, offers numerous advantages for new mothers navigating the postpartum period.
+Much like a family member, a confinement nanny provides emotional support and comfort during this significant life transition.
 These benefits span physical recovery, emotional well-being, and practical support.

 Physical Recovery Support